-4 I give thanks to my God at all times, making mention of you in my prayers, 5 for I am continually hearing of the love and faithfulness that you have towards the Lord Jesus and that you show to all the saints; 6 and I pray that the spiritual fellowship produced by your faith will become more and more effective in deepening your knowledge of every good thing that is in us1 in Christ Jesus.2 7 For I have received much joy and encouragement from your love, because you, dear brother, have so often refreshed the hearts of the saints.4
+4 I always give thanks to my God when I mention you in my prayers, 5 for I am constantly hearing about your love for all the saints, and about your faith in the Lord Jesus.1 6 And I pray that the fellowship that springs from your faith will become even more effective in deepening your knowledge2 of every good thing that is in us3 in Christ.
+7 For I have received much joy and encouragement from your love, because you, dear brother, have so often refreshed the hearts of the saints.4

-8 Therefore, though I have great liberty in Christ to order you to do the proper thing, 9 yet for love’s sake I choose instead to appeal to you, being the kind of man people refer to as “Paul, the aged,” and now as a prisoner of Jesus Christ as well.
-10 I appeal to you, then, concerning my son Onesimus, whom I have begotten while yet in my chains.
+8 For this reason, though I feel complete freedom5 in Christ to order you to do the right thing, 9 yet for love’s sake I choose instead to appeal to you, since I am6 “Paul, the aged,” and now a prisoner of Christ Jesus as well.
+10 I appeal to you, then, concerning my son Onesimus, whom I have begotten here in prison.
 11 Formerly he was useless to you, but now he is useful both to you and to me.
-12 I am sending him—which is to say, my heart itself—back to you in person.
-13 I wanted to keep him here with me, so that he could minister to me on your behalf while I am in prison for the cause of the gospel;3 14 but I was unwilling to do anything without your knowledge or consent, so that your good deed might not seem to be by compulsion,4 but rather of your own free will.
-15 For perhaps he was separated from you for a little while for this reason, that you might have him back forever, 16 no longer as a slave, but as more than a slave: as a beloved brother, especially to me, but how much more to you, both in the flesh and in the Lord!
+12 I have sent him—which is to say, my heart itself—back to you.
+13 I wanted to keep him here with me, so that he could minister to me on your behalf while I am in prison for the cause of the gospel.7 14 But I was unwilling to do anything without your knowledge or consent, so that your kindness might not come as a result of compulsion, but rather of your own free will.8 15 For perhaps this is why he was separated from you for a little while: that you might have him back forever, 16 no longer as a slave, but as more than a slave: as a beloved brother—especially to me, and9 all the more to you, both in the flesh and in the Lord!

-17 If, then, you regard me as a partner, receive him just as you would me.
+17 If, then, you regard me as your partner, receive him just as you would me.
 18 But if he has wronged you in any way, or if he owes you anything, charge that to my account.
-19 I, Paul, am writing this with my own hand: I will repay (I say this so I need not mention that you owe me your very self).5 20 Yes, brother, let me receive a benefit6 from you in the Lord; refresh my heart in Christ.
+19 I, Paul, am writing this with my own hand: I will repay.
+(I’m saying this so I won’t need to remind you that you owe me something as well: your very self!)10 20 Yes, brother, let me receive a benefit11 from you in the Lord.
+Refresh my heart in Christ.

-21 Having confidence in your obedience, I am writing to you, knowing that you will do even more than I say.
-22 And as you do it,7 prepare lodgings for me as well, because I hope and trust that through your prayers I will be granted to you.
+21 Having confidence in your obedience, I have written you in the knowledge that you will do even more than I say.
+22 And as you do it,12 prepare lodgings for me as well, because I hope and trust that through your prayers I will be granted to you soon.

 25 The grace of our Lord Jesus Christ be with your spirit.
 Amen.

-- Lit. chains (or bonds) of the gospel
+- Lit. in the chains of the gospel

-- Lit. repay, in order that I not say to you that you also owe me yourself)
+- Lit. repay (in order that I not say to you that you also owe me yourself)

-- Onesimus’ name comes from the Greek verb used here
+- The name Onesimus comes from the Greek verb used here

 - Lit. at the same time